 Debutante Balls are exciting rites of passage for high school senior ladies and their families.
 The beauty of the gowns, flowers and decor of the evening matched with the exciting video show of each of the debutante's amazing accomplishments and future plans coupled with all the friends and family in attendance makes for a magical memory that the debutante will have for the rest of her life.

-Since 2003, I have had the pleasure of choreographing numerous Father Daughter dances and instructing hundreds of dads and daughters in dance steps and techniques for many fine philanthropic groups in Orange County such as the National Charity League, Assistance League and Children's Home Society.
+Since 2003, I have had the pleasure of choreographing numerous Father Daughter dances and instructing hundreds of dads and daughters in dance steps and techniques for many fine philanthropic groups such as the National Charity League, Assistance League and Children's Home Society.

 The Father Daughter Dance does not have to be a difficult dance to be beautiful and effective!
 From two to four rehearsals need to be at the dance studio where there is good lighting, mirrors and a large wooden dance floor.

 During rehearsals, dads get used to leading and daughters to following the group dance steps to their special song ensuring everyone feels confident dancing close together on Presents.

 Debutantes can wear their petticoats if they will be wearing them with their gowns on the big day and it is best if dads wear leather soled shoes to simulate their formal footwear and also so they won't "stick" to the floor.

 Over the years I've learned the best Debutante Presents Father Daughter dances are the dances that were choreographed since dads and daughters then know their beginning, middle and end and what they need to do to keep the dancing going smoothly and not run into other couples on the floor.